 When entering the Isle of Man from outside the Common Travel Area after 1st January 2021, you will need to present your passport or ID card (if eligible, see below for more information) to the Border Officer on arrival.
 You will also need to provide:

 - A visa issued under the immigration rules if entering for a period of over six months or for any purpose other than visiting; or

-- Any evidence requested by the Officer to satisfy that you qualify for leave to enter as a visitor for up to six months, for example evidence of sufficient funds and your return ticket
+- Any evidence requested by an Immigration Officer to satisfy that you qualify for leave to enter as a visitor for up to six months, for example evidence of sufficient funds and your return ticket.

 British or Irish citizens (including ‘dual citizens’) will continue to be able to enter and live in the Isle of Man as they do now.